 The records concerning a faculty member are available on a need-to-know basis to the president, the provost, the dean of the faculty, the academic dean, the college [university] counsel, and the Human Resources director.
-The faculty member, or someone authorized in writing by the faculty member, may have access to the non-confidential portions of such records.
+The faculty member, or someone authorized in writing by the faculty member, may have access to the nonconfidential portions of such records.
 The faculty member may, for the cost of duplication, request that copies of any non-confidential materials in the file be provided by the college [university].

-2.4.2 Mandated Release of Employment Records
+Mandated Release of Employment Records 2.4.2